 Our research is bridging the gap between pediatric neurosurgeons, pediatric oncologists, physicists, mathematicians, radiologists, pathologists, biochemists and many others within Dayton Children’s and the Neuroscience Institute.
 We combine artificial intelligence, clinical, biologic, and genetic data, and an unprecedented level of advanced image analysis in efforts to understand and develop treatments for tumors.

-Our biobank has resulted in significant international partnerships.
-Dayton Children’s is one of only 16 satellite members of the Children’s Brain Tumor Tissue Consortium with Children’s Hospital of Philadelphia.
-We are a contributor to the International Pediatric Brain Tumor Atlas, and share specimens with tumor researchers at Washington University.
-In addition to the expansion of our global partnerships, the Biobank has resulted in imaging partnerships with Stanford and Indiana University researchers in order to link specimens to imaging with machine learning.
+Local support from partners in Dayton has led to significant international partnerships.
+Dayton Children’s is one of 26 members of the Children’s Brain Tumor Network based at Children’s Hospital of Philadelphia.
+We are a contributor to the International Pediatric Brain Tumor Atlas, and the Childhood Cancer Model Atlas maintained by the Hudson Institute of Medical Research in Australia.
+We share specimens with tumor researchers at Washington University, University of Calgary, Hackensack Meridian Health-Center for Discovery & Innovation and Seattle Children’s Hospital.
+In addition to the expansion of our global partnerships, the Biobank has resulted in imaging data partnerships with Stanford and Indiana University researchers in order to link specimens to imaging with machine learning.